vishal273007/cli-notes/git.md

 git config --list # verify details.

 # For the first time push, enter following:
-git config --global credential.helper store # to store git credentials first time.
+git config --global credential.helper store # to store git credentials for the first time.
 Clone and then edit and push > Enter credentials once when pushing/pulling (after this, Git will remember them)

 # Now, when asked, enter the details like following: